 The results of this research lead to the peaks and troughs on the upper design.
 A higher peak was added to the areas where the foot comes in the contact with the ball more often.
 This allowed for a more effective touch on the ball, whilst not added more weight to the boot.

 Nike’s new Magista model’s lock down is increased by the internal heel counter.
-This boot stability is increase further by the introduction of the Nike Grip sockliner which also improve traction when moving.
+This boot stability is increased further by the introduction of the Nike Grip sockliner which also improve traction when moving.

 “This boot makes a traditional conical pattern seem like black-and-white television.
 Players noticed the difference right away and responded very well to it.”
 Phil Woodman